mkojoa/eazy-sms/README.md

 5.  `From` -- Name of the server. visit provider for senderId or Name.

-> Each notification is represented by a single class and stored in the Notifications
-> directory.

 ###### Using The Notifiable
 The `NotifyAsync` method that is provided by `INotification` interface expects to